Frequently Asked Questions

 All purchases made through the site are set to be an automatic renewal by default, and you can cancel the renewal at any time.
 If you choose to cancel, your Turd's Vault access will last throughout the full time of your original purchase.

 For example, lets say you purchase a monthly subscription on September 15.
 The order will be automatically scheduled for renewal on October 15, one month from the original purchase date.
-On October 15, you allow the subcription to automatically renew, and on October 21, you decide that you'd like to cancel.
-You cancel the renewal following the instructions in the "Gold Membership Cancellations and Refunds" section (listed below) on October 21, and will continue to have full subscriber access until November 15.
-Once November 15 is reached, your gold member status will be revoked and you will be required to purchase a new subscription to gain access again.
+On October 15, you allow the subscription to automatically renew, and on October 21, you decide that you'd like to cancel.
+You cancel the renewal following the instructions in the "Vault Subscription Cancellations and Refunds" section (listed below) on October 21, and will continue to have full subscriber access until November 15.
+Once November 15 is reached, your Vault subscriber status will be revoked and you will be required to purchase a new subscription to gain access again.

 What will happen to my subscription when my credit card expires?

-Go to the "Account" link at the top gold bar.
-Then select the "SUBSCRIPTION" tab on the page, and then "cancel."
-If you are having trouble, please use the contact form to let Turd know.
-Please note: Subscriptions will be canceled, but we do not completely delete or remove accounts.
+Go to the "Account" link at the very top user menu bar.
+Select the "Subscriptions" tab on the page, and from the Operations dropdown menu select "cancel."
+If you are having trouble, please use the contact form to let TF know.
+Please note: Subscriptions will be canceled, but we do not completely delete or remove accounts unless requested.
 You will continue to have full access for the entire length of your original term of purchase.